kamal3235/Abu-Midday-Makers/README.md

 ### ✅ Definition of Done

-Runs locally at http://localhost:8000 with no console errors.
+- Runs locally at `http://localhost:<port>` (via Python server, Live Server, or Node) with no console errors.

-Keyboard accessible (tab through controls; visible focus).
+- Keyboard accessible (tab through controls; visible focus).

-Uses helpers in utilities/state.js (no direct localStorage inside components).
+- Uses helpers in utilities/state.js (no direct localStorage inside components).

-Looks OK at mobile width (375px) in DevTools.
+- Looks OK at mobile width (375px) in DevTools.

-PR links its ticket.
+- PR links its ticket.

 ### 🧪 Quick AI Prompts (for Copilot) - If you’re stuck, here are some quick example prompts you can paste into AI tools for guidance